Canonical quantization of the covariant fields on de Sitter spacetimes: Quantum theory of covariant fields

-In the case of isometries, transforming simultaneously the coordinates and the field components according to Eq. (\ref{es}), we must take $\delta\psi_{(\rho)}=-i\xi^aX_a^{(\rho)}\psi_{(\rho)}$ where $X_a^{(\rho)}$ are defined by Eq. (\ref{Xa}).
+For the isometries transforming simultaneously the coordinates and the field components according to Eq. (\ref{es}) we have $\delta\psi_{(\rho)}=-i\xi^aX_a^{(\rho)}\psi_{(\rho)}$ where the operators $X_a^{(\rho)}$ are defined by Eq. (\ref{Xa}).
 Consequently, each isometry of parameter $\xi^a$ give rise to the corresponding conserved current

 Then we may define the relativistic scalar product $\langle~,~\rangle$ as